 Verification of Enrollment and Attendance Form

 If a student who is under 18 wishes to obtain the TEA Verification of Enrollment and Attendance Form in order to earn a Texas Instructional Driver’s Permit, receive a Texas Driver’s License or renew a Texas Driver’s License, he/she must be in attendance for at least 90% of the days classes are offered.

 To receive the completed form, sign up with the Clark High School Counselor's Secretary.
 The attendance secretary will review the student’s attendance to determine if the student qualifies for the VOE Form.
 If approved, the completed form will be available for pick up the next school day.

 WITHDRAWING FROM SCHOOL

-Parent/legal guardian wishing to withdraw their student from Clark High School, due to a move or change in schools, must complete the appropriate paperwork at the Student Withdrawal Office.
+Parent/legal guardian wishing to withdraw their student from Clark High School, due to a move or change in schools, must complete the appropriate paperwork at the Attendance Office.
 A Withdrawal Documentation Form will need to be completed.